-- 1 This adjective describes a room or building which is large and has plenty of room for people. - 3 It's the opposite of 'modern'.
+- 1 This adjective describes a room or building which is large and has plenty of room for people. - 3 It's the opposite of "modern."

-- 5 It's similar to a door but it's in the garden.
-You can also find them at an airport. - 6 The part of the town or city that is furthest from the city centre.
+- 5 It's similar to a door, but it's in the yard.
+You can also find them at an airport. - 6 The part of the town or city that is farthest from the center.